eosasia/eos-desktop/README.md

 ## General Safety
 Never put your private keys into EOS Desktop, the browser search bar, or any site that you navigate to.
+Use Scatter Desktop to manage access to your account keys/permissions.

 ## Releases
 Pre-Alpha Release coming soon....